Few-Shot Class Incremental Learning with Attention-Aware Self-Adaptive Prompt: Related Work

 \subsection{Few-Shot Class-Incremental Learning}

 Few-Shot Class-Incremental Learning (FSCIL) is even more challenging than normal CIL, as it needs to incrementally learn new classes with limited labeled data~\cite{tian2024survey}.
 TOPIC~\cite{tao2020few} first proposed the FSCIL task, which is required to first obtain a base model trained on sufficient base classes, then incrementally learn some new tasks with limited new class data.
 Current FSCIL methods can be roughly divided into two groups.
 The first group aims to utilize base classes to train a generalized backbone that can be transferred to few-shot incremental tasks~\cite{shi2021overcoming, Zhu_2021_CVPR, chi2022metafscil}.
 The trained backbone is usually kept frozen during the following few-shot incremental tasks~\cite{song2023learning, Zhang_2021_CVPR, peng2022few}.
 The second group focuses on the strategy of incrementally learning few-shot new classes without overfitting~\cite{Kukleva_2021_ICCV, cheraghian2021semantic, dong2021few}.
 These FSCIL methods usually fine-tune all parameters in the backbone when training on base classes, which leads to overfitting on base classes and hinders the transferability to new classes.
 In contrast, \ASP{} fixes the pre-trained backbone and stores task-invariant knowledge in prompts to overcome this issue.
+On the other hand, some recent studies~\cite{d2023multimodal,yoon2023image,huang2024learning} utilize OpenAI CLIP~\cite{radford2021learning} to handle multi-modal inputs, requiring alignment of features between image and text.
+Conversely, \ASP{} employs a ViT backbone with single-modal inputs, simplifying the training process and enhancing the model’s focus on visual features alone.